Eve McVeagh: Radio

 Photograph (right) was taken for "Let's Play Tennis Week" a charity event with stars of that era.

 During the "Golden Age of Radio", McVeagh had several leading and supporting series roles and episodic leads in the 1940s and 1950s.
 She played Mrs. Harriet Beatty on the "Clyde Beatty Show", and was a regular on "Broadway Is My Beat" and "Stars Over Hollywood".
 She starred in "Hollywood Hostages", an episode of "Suspense", as Grace.

 McVeagh was a principal performer on "Jeff Regan, Investigator", Jack Webb's radio noir series.
 "McVeagh's ditzy—and sultry—characterizations were regularly featured" in the series.
 She also played the lead in the role of convicted murderess Marie Lafarge in the 1953 episode of Crime Classics, "The Seven Layered Arsenic Cake of Madame Lafarge".
 McVeagh appeared as the title character in the May 29, 1960 episode of "Gunsmoke" entitled "Bad Seed" and again in the January 29, 1961 episode entitled "Harriet".

 Acting and voice coach

-McVeagh was an acting and voice coach at the Film Actors Workshop at Warner Brothers Studios.
+McVeagh was an acting and voice coach at Tony Barr's Film Actors Workshop at Warner Brothers Studios.
 Additionally, she taught privately and guest lectured at the University of Southern California in the School of Theatre.